Nianna/hyphenator/README.md

 # hyphenator

-Simple implementation of text hyphenation using approach described in Franklin Mark Liang's thesis "Word Hy-phen-a-tion by Com-put-er".
+Simple implementation of text hyphenation using pattern approach described in Franklin Mark Liang's thesis "Word Hy-phen-a-tion by Com-put-er".

-Hyphenation preserves the case of the original text and hyphenates words with non-alphabetic characters as long as they are placed only at the beginning or the end of each word.
+_Hyphenator_ preserves the case of the original text and hyphenates words with non-alphabetic characters as long as they are not placed in the middle of the words.

 ## Requirements
-To use this tool, you need a hyphenation pattern dictionary for the desired language.
+To use this tool you need a list of hyphenation patterns for the desired language.
 It can be downloaded from [TeX hyphenation repository](https://github.com/hyphenation/tex-hyphen/tree/master/hyph-utf8/tex/generic/hyph-utf8/patterns/txt).
 Choose the *.pat.txt file.

-Alternatively, you can download the dictionary e.g. from [LibreOffice repositories](https://github.com/LibreOffice/dictionaries).
+Alternatively, you can download a dictionary file e.g. from [LibreOffice repositories](https://github.com/LibreOffice/dictionaries).
 In this case choose file with "hyph" prefix e.g. hyph_pl_PL.dic for Polish language.
 Make sure to remove the tags at the beginning of the file and only pass the patterns themselves to the _Hyphenator_.
 ```